hi-ogawa/vite-plugins/examples/spa/README.md

 https://vite-plugins-example-spa-hiro18181.vercel.app

-Even without SSR features, `@hiogawa/vite-glob-routes` can still provide:
+`@hiogawa/vite-glob-routes` can be used without SSR and it can provide:

 - file-system routing convention
 - code spliting per-page